-Homes in foreclosure and houses that have reverted to the financial institution's possession create various appraisal challenges.
+Real Estate in foreclosure and properties that have reverted to the lender's ownership bring forth special appraisal problems.

-It's key to ascertain the difference between fair market worth and "quick disposition" value to know what losses you stand to have to endure when dealing with a home in foreclosure.
-At R. Scott Pierce Appraisal Services, we have the background in both presenting snapshots of fair market value for our mortgage lending and servicing clients, in addition to "quick sale" forecasts that understand your timeline.
+You need to differentiate the difference between fair market worth and "quick disposition" price to analyze your likely charge-off liability when dealing with a property in foreclosure.
+We can provide both snapshots of fair market value for our mortgage servicing clients, as well as "quick sale" forecasts that respect your timeline.

-R. Scott Pierce Appraisal Services has the qualifications to deal with the particular dynamics of a foreclosure appraisal.
-Contact R. Scott Pierce Appraisal Services for a company you can trust.
+The professionals at R. Scott Pierce Appraisal Services have the experience to handle the unique dynamics of a foreclosure appraisal.
+For a company you can trust, contact R. Scott Pierce Appraisal Services.

-You will be interested in a speedy disposition if the house has changed to Real Estate Owned.
-So you need to know and compare three values: as-is, as repaired, and "quick sale."
-These correspond to the worth of the home without any repairs done to it, with the repairs due to make the house marketable at full market value consistent with the other properties in the neighborhood, and, somewhere in the middle, with minor investment in repairs - selling the property quickly, most likely as a "fixer-upper".
-Again, we understand your time line and the unique circumstances of an REO house, in addition to the unique data you'll need -- competing listings, neighborhood trends, and the like.
-You can count on R. Scott Pierce Appraisal Services to take on the appraisal of your REO with expertise and professionalism.
+You'll be interested in an expeditious disposition if the house has already gone back to Real Estate Owned.
+So you might want to understand and compare three values: as-is, as repaired, and "quick sale."
+These correspond to the worth of the home without any work done to it, with the repairs required to make the property marketable at full market value comparable with competing homes in the neighborhood, and, somewhere in between, with minimal investment in repairs - selling the property quickly, probably to someone inclined to finish the job themselves.
+Again, we understand your time line and the specific circumstances of a bank owned home, as well as the special information you'll need -- competing listings, market trends, and so forth.
+You can rely on R. Scott Pierce Appraisal Services to take on the appraisal of your REO with expertise and professionalism.
 Contact us today.